MALCOLM X COLLEGE

 Relations, Psychology, Human Services or College Student Personnel.

-experience in a higher education environment.
+years of related experience in a higher education environment.

 - Knowledge of academic and occupational programs, articulation